 Best for: price-sensitive merchants who want a bank-backed provider and are open to promotional starter offers or switching.

-The summary below is based on the Small Shop Arena snapshot from 2026.04.21, and it specifically assumes POS terminal usage.
+The summary below is based on the Small Shop Arena data updated on 2026.05.27, and it specifically assumes POS terminal usage.
+The ranking is sorted by estimated 4-year total cost; if a provider has several public packages, it may appear in more than one row.

 Raiffeisen Bank - POS 3 package - HUF 2,440,876.